Target audience A FAMILY AFFAIR asks who might find this book about two women in love interesting?

 The target audience A FAMILY AFFAIR is for folk like me.
 This book is my search for meaning.
 What is homosexuality all about?
 Is it utterly repugnant to Almighty God?
-Is there a place in the kingdom of heaven for homosexuals?
+Is there a place in the kingdom of heaven for them?

 And for many, can homosexuals bring up children who will grow up to be normal, whatever that is, adults, happy and balanced?
-What chance do June and Trek, Carlo and Storm have of being happy and fulfilled adults?
+What chance do June and Trek, Carlo and Storm have of being content and fulfilled adults?